tonybutzer/harmony-docs/documentation/source/05week.md

 ## Kelcy - where do you author notebooks?
 - Answer: pangeo.cr.usgs.gov
+- PANGEO  manged service - is nice because IT Security is someone elses problem
 - Where is your S3 bucket?
 - You are working on a STAC Collection 2 Example - Right?

 ### IT Security Goal
 > Improve IT Security Compliance - with minor impacts to creativity, scaling and science

-> Keep our eyes on the mission - not the distractions
+> Keep our eyes on the mission - not the distractions.

 ---